Passengers made Charlotte-bound flight ‘a living hell,’ flight attendant scolds in video

 The plane flight earlier circled Charlotte’s airport for a half-hour before diverting to Raleigh because the plane was low on fuel, Underwood said.
 The incident was first reported by the fact-checking site Snopes.com.

-After the female flight attendant told a 22-year-old male passenger to put a mask on, as required on planes by federal COVID mandates, the passenger called her a “fat gorilla” and hurled a vulgarity at her, Underwood’s video shows.
+After the female flight attendant told the 22-year-old male passenger to put a mask on, as required on planes by federal COVID mandates, the passenger hurled the insults at her, Underwood’s video shows.

 The video has drawn a half-million views.